liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 To guide public opinion, one effective technique the totalitarian propaganda could use is to deprive the meaning of words:

 > And the most efficient technique to this end is to use the old words but change their meaning...
-The “collective freedom” he offers us is not the freedom of the members of society but the unlimited freedom of the planner to do with society what he pleases...
-But “freedom” or “liberty” are by no means the only words whose meaning has been changed into their opposites to make them serve as instruments of totalitarian propaganda...
+The "collective freedom" he offers us is not the freedom of the members of society but the unlimited freedom of the planner to do with society what he pleases...
+But "freedom" or "liberty" are by no means the only words whose meaning has been changed into their opposites to make them serve as instruments of totalitarian propaganda...
 Gradually, as this process continues, the whole language becomes despoiled, and words become empty shells deprived of any definite meaning.

 All channels of knowledge and information will be controlled and all views that could challenge the propaganda will be ruthlessly silenced: